Upper Secondary School: le Lycée

-A level V intermediary qualification (CAP or BEP) is taken in the course of the three year period of study to ensure that each young person gains a qualification.
+A level V intermediary qualification (CAP or BEP) is taken at some point during the course of the three year period of study to ensure that each young person gains some qualifications.

-Through an apprenticeship, young people can also work towards a vocational diploma in a centre de formation d'apprentis (CFA) (Apprentice Training Centres) and with day release to an employer.
-They have a status of young private sector employee and report to a head tutor or can also work in the public sector.
+Young people can also work towards their vocational diploma through an apprenticeship at a Centre de Formation d'Apprentis (CFA) (Apprentice Training Centres) and day release to an employer.
+They have the status of young private sector employee and report to a head tutor, or can choose to work in the public sector.

 French classification of the different levels of training